kctanglog/Other-projects/Text Analytics on Investors’ Sentiment towards AI Development/README.md

 # Text Analytics on Investors’ Sentiment towards AI Development

-I have attached our group project report summary in the above, as well as the data processing part.
+I have attached our group project report summary in the above.

+In the "Code and Result", I have attached partial code of our project, namely the "data processing" part.

 Here is our group project blog post: